mathismoder/node-mongo-vagrant/readme.md

-# Node.js / MongoDB / Ubuntu 12.04 64-bit Vagrant Box
+# Node.js / MongoDB / Ubuntu 14.04 LTS 64-bit Vagrant Box

 ### How to Use
 1. Download and install VirtualBox by [clicking here](https://www.virtualbox.org/wiki/Downloads)